2020 Ford Explorer cop car revealed: Memorize these headlights

 The new Interceptor Utility is loaded with tech to help, and protect, the police.
 Sensors monitor approximately 270 degrees around the vehicle and can alert the police when movement is detected.
 In addition to the alerts, it turns on the rearview camera, locks the doors, rolls up the windows, and shows where the threat is located around the vehicle via the digital instrument cluster.

-Available active safety technology includes automatic emergency braking with pedestrian detection and forward collision warnings.
+Available active safety technology includes automatic emergency braking with pedestrian detection and forward-collision warnings.
 A new on-demand rearview camera is also on the options list.

 Other standard features include Bluetooth, LED headlamps, and a Class III receiver.
 The Interceptor Utility can tow up to 5,000 pounds.